looker-open-source/sdk-codegen/packages/sdk-node/README.md

 Almost all requests to Looker's API require an access token.
 Typically, this token is established when the `login` endpoint is called with correct API3 credentials for `client_id` and `client_secret`.
 When `login` is successful, the provided API3 credentials are used to look up the active **API user**.

 The `settings` provided to the `NodeSession` class include the base URL for the Looker instance, and the desired API version.
-When API requests are made, if the auth session is not yet established, `NodeSession` will automatically authenticate the **API User**. sed as that user.
+When API requests are made, if the auth session is not yet established, `NodeSession` will automatically authenticate the **API User**.

 ### Sudo behavior with NodeSession